The time period for this story is the early 1970s. The location is England.

 “Will you give yourself up?
 I mean, you can’t drive around forever.”

-“Head back north, I suppose.” he says.
-They pass a white sign on the left, it says:
+“Head back north, I suppose,” he says.
+They pass a white sign on the left, it reads:

 “Remember I told you I used to live here?”

 It is starting to rain a bit, and he has put the wipers on.

 “Now look, Sarah … please …” he says.
 She wants to stop, to look around.

 “This is why I set out in the first place,” she tells him.

 Sarah and Simon are riding along Strickham beach on their horses.
 She gallops past him, with a big smile on her face.
 “C’mon!” she shouts.
 He chases her, with a grin on his face.